 Notes to the Financial Statements - The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The Notes to the Financial Statements can be found on pages 16 through 50 of this report.
+The Notes to the Financial Statements can be found on pages 17 through 48 of this report.

-Supplementary Information - Supplementary information is contained on pages 51 through 53 and provides additional insight into how Animas High School's actual operations compared to the budgeted operations.
+Supplementary Information - Supplementary information is contained on pages 49 through 51 and provides additional insight into how Animas High School's actual operations compared to the budgeted operations.

 Government-wide Financial Analysis - Animas High School's primary source of revenue is the state equalization revenue from the Colorado Department of Education.
 These revenues are based on a per pupil allocation as determined by the Colorado State Legislature.
-The state per pupil revenue allocation for the fiscal year ended June 30, 2021 was \$7,972.04.
+The state per pupil revenue allocation is as follows: